arielf/weight-loss/README.md

 You may note that in the top chart there's a notable acceleration in the rate of weight loss.
 The cause was deeper insights and better ability to sustain the diet the more I understood the causes of weight gain and loss.

-Extending the fasting time was one major accelerator: I did that by 1) skipping breakfast and 2) stop eating earlier in the evening before going to bed.
+Extending the fasting time was one major accelerator: I did that by:

+- Skipping breakfast and
+- Stop eating earlier in the evening before going to bed.

 Loading up on fat in order to feel full was another accelerator of weight loss rate.